 The Centre for Computing History has relocated to Cambridge in March 2013.

 Cambridge is the natural home for The Centre for Computing History.

 Known as Silicon Fen, the region around Cambridge is home to a large cluster of high-technology companies (computing, biotechnology, electronics and software) many of which have direct and indirect links with the University of Cambridge.
 This record of high-tech company formation, dating back to the sixties, has become known as the Cambridge Phenomenon.
-As an area of intense innovation activity, with the City of Cambridge at its heart, it is associated with brilliance and considered one of the most important technology centres in Europe.
+An area of intense innovation activity, with the City of Cambridge at its heart, it is considered one of the most important technology centres in Europe.

 A Cambridge Legacy

-The eighties witnessed explosive growth in the use of home computers.
-Cheap microcomputers dazzled the public imagination, daring users to dream of the brave new world these machines appeared to herald.
+The eighties witnessed unparalled growth in the use of home computers.
+Cheap microcomputers dazzled the public imagination, inspiring a legion of programmers who embraced the brave new world they introduced.

 Two seminal Cambridge companies were Acorn Computers and Sinclair Computers.
 Sir Clive Sinclair brought computers to the masses with his affordable ZX80, ZX81 and Spectrum computers.
 Meanwhile, Acorn, founded by Chris Curry and Hermann Hauser, developed a machine that would be adopted by schools up and down the country: the much loved BBC Micro.